abarker/yapsc/README.rst

   sequence that they were defined in.

 * The class name can be arbitrary, but should be different from any other switches in the same scope.

-The case-function names are ignored and can either be `"_"` or a valid attribute name not starting with `"_"`, excepting `"switch"`.
-Case functions are set as staticmethods of the class and can be called that way, also.
+* The case-function names are ignored and can either be `"_"` or any valid attribute name not starting with `"_"`, excepting `"switch"`.
+Case functions are set as staticmethods of the class and can also be called that way (assuming they have a unique function name).

 * The switch can be called 1) as a function call to the user-defined switch class, 2) via the `switch` classmethod of the user-defined switch class,